ARMmbed/mbed-crypto/docs/psa/index.md

 The PSA Cryptography API is a C programming interface for applications that wish to store cryptographic keys and use them to perform cryptographic operations.

-**Status: beta** — version 1.0.0 beta 3.
-Minor changes and clarifications are planned before 1.0.
-Additional features are planned for 1.x releases.

 **Reference documentation**:
 [HTML](../html/index.html),
 [PDF](../PSA_Cryptography_API_Specification.pdf)